icpc/ccs-specs/Contest_API.md

 deleted, or alternatively, the team's `organization_id` is set to `null`.

-Furthermore, the ID attribute (see below) of elements are not allowed to change.
-However, note that a particular ID might be reused by first deleting an element and then creating a new element with the same ID.
+Furthermore, the ID property (see below) of objects are not allowed to change.
+However, note that a particular ID might be reused by first deleting an object and then creating a new object with the same ID.

-### JSON attribute types
+### JSON property types

-Attribute types are specified as one of the standard JSON types, or one of the more specific types defined below.
+Property types are specified as one of the standard JSON types, or one of the more specific types defined below.
 Implementations must be consistent with respect to the optional parts of each type, e.g. if the optional .uuu is included in any absolute timestamp it must be included when outputting all